Can Red Light Therapy Treat Vitamin D Deficiency?

 • You’re already supplementing, but still have low levels

-If you’re working through a vitamin D deficiency and still not improving despite sunlight, supplements, or lamps, that’s another sign to loop in your provider.
+If you have vitamin D deficiency and are not improving despite sunlight, supplements, or lamps that’s another sign to loop in your provider.

 The Bottom Line

-Red light therapy can’t treat a vitamin D deficiency.
-Instead, focus on supplements, spending time outdoors, and a balanced diet.
-Red light therapy can complement your wellness routine, working to support overall skin health and integrity.
+RLT can not correct vitamin D deficiency.
+Instead, focus on supplements, spending time outdoors and balanced diet.
+RLT can complement your wellness routine, working to support overall skin health and integrity.

 DISCLAIMER : Mito Red Light devices are Class II wellness devices aimed at affecting the body through supporting cellular function.
-The information provided in this article and on this site is for educational purposes only and is not intended to imply effectiveness of Mito Red Light devices for any specific application.
-The information provided in this article and on this site is not intended to diagnose, treat, cure, or prevent any disease, is not a substitute for consultation with a licensed medical provider and should not be construed as medical advice.
+The information provided in this article and on this site is for educational purposes only, and is not intended to imply the effectiveness of Mito Red Light devices for any specific application.
+The information provided in this article and on this site is not intended to diagnose, treat, cure or prevent any disease.
+It is not a substitute for consultation with a licensed medical provider and should not be construed as medical advice.
 Click here to read our article on potential contraindications of red light therapy.

 FAQs